HEEV/CanNode/README.md

 sudo apt-get install gcc-arm-none-eabi

 ```
-download code from bitbucket
+1) Download code from bitbucket.
-type make in the root directory to build the code.
+2) Type make in the root directory to build the code.
-type make flash to upload to the board over the dfu bootloader (when board is in dfu mode).
+3) Type make flash to upload to the board over the dfu bootloader (when board is in dfu mode).
 ```
 make
 make flash